In this section

-In fiscal year 2020 of the CoOp Program, 33 awarded entities received $600,000 in matching funds to showcase destinations, attractions, and events.
-Co-branded advertising with total media value of $1.25 million stretched from Texas to Arizona and north to Colorado.
-Engaging, “sight-doing” content and vivid imagery showed people New Mexico has a lot to offer.
+In fiscal year 2022 of the CoOp Program, 42 awarded entities received $3.2 million in matching funds to showcase destinations and their assets.
+Co-branded advertising with total media value of $5 million spanned audiences segmented by geography, demography, and behavior.
+Engaging, “sight-doing” content and vivid imagery showed them all New Mexico has a lot to offer.

 Recent years’ grant partners and marketing efforts have included:

-As Department and Partner, we form a cohesive team striving to accomplish shared goals.
-We rely on one another to provide the following: respect, professionalism, ongoing and transparent communication, guidance and support as needed, on-time delivery of time-sensitive responses and materials.
+As Department and Partner, we form a cohesive team working in concert to accomplish shared goals.
+We rely on one another to provide the following: respect, professionalism, ongoing and transparent communication, guidance and support, on-time delivery of time-sensitive responses and materials.

-Our review committee carefully and thoroughly reviews each eligible, completed, timely submission.
-Members want to give each application the attention it deserves.
-Therefore, they delve into application details paying close attention to desired outcomes, rationale, target markets and associated placement selections, budget, justification, and narrative.
+Our application review committee carefully and thoroughly reviews each eligible, completed, timely submission.
+Its members want to give each application the attention it deserves.
+Therefore, they delve into submission details paying close attention to desired outcomes, rationale, target markets and associated placement selections, budget, justification, and narrative.
 As you know from completing the process, it takes time.
 We set aside 3-6 weeks for evaluation and recommendations.

 We ask that you: